wadewegner/wadewegner.github.com/content/blog/2023-01-29-Training-Week-In-Review/index.md

 **TSS**: 211 | 178<br/>
 **IF**: 0.86 | 0.84<br/>

 That's a wrap!
-Week 5 is complete!
+What a week.
+I hit fifty miles, ran on two contentinets (neither of which was North America), and felt strong.
+Week 5 is in the books!